Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Human and LLM-as-a-judge Agreement

 \section{Human and LLM-as-a-judge Agreement}

-As reported in Section \ref{subsec:qualitative_res}, we compute the Inter-Annotator Agreement on a batch of $96$ MPCs with Krippendorf's alpha and Spearman correlation between the human expert annotator and the LLM (results in Table \ref{tab:agreement_human-llm}).
-For the two scores with higher Krippendorf's alpha, i.e., \textit{Speaker Stance Consistency and Speaker Stance Evolution}, we employed the LLM-as-a-judge on large scale.
+As reported in Section \ref{subsec:qualitative_res}, we compute Inter-Annotator Agreement (Krippendorf's alpha and Spearman's correlation) on a batch of $96$ WMPCs between human annotators and between each human annotator and the LLM (results in Table \ref{tab:agreement_human-llm}).
+Then, we compute Krippendorf's alpha among the human annotators and the LLM.
+For the score with highest Krippendorf's alpha, i.e., \textit{Speaker Stance Consistency}, we employ LLM-as-a-judge on large scale.
+For completeness, we run LLM-as-a-judge also on the other stance-based dimension, i.e., \textit{Speaker Stance Evolution}, where the correlation is still highly statistically significant, but with lower inter-annotator agreement (still positive).

+The results highlight the degree of subjectivity of some evaluation scores and provide insights into the generally low inter-annotator agreement (IAA) between LLM-as-a-judge and human annotators.
+Notably, all dimensions, except \textit{Naturalness}, show statistically significant correlations between the two human annotators.
+Stance-based dimensions exhibit the highest IAA, followed by addressee-based and then stylistic ones.
+This pattern could be due to the annotators' differing backgrounds, one in philosophy, the other in computer engineering, which likely influenced their assessments of conversational quality (\textit{Naturalness}) and argumentative strength (\textit{Argumentability}).
+Agreement between LLM-as-a-judge and human annotators follows a similar trend, except for Addressee Preciseness and Stance Evolution, where agreement is markedly lower, suggesting that LLMs struggle particularly with assessing whether the set of addressees of a turn is too generic and whether the stance evolution is plausible (with respect to humans).